dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

         - Default recommended: `true` (transparency)
       - `displayPaymentPlanAvailable: boolean`: informational flag; if `true`, the server typically includes a `panelNotices[]` entry about payment plans at checkout
       - `displayRemainingThreshold?: number`: optional threshold for urgency styling (e.g., if remaining ≤ this value, set `display.showLowRemaining=true`)

+  - `welcomeText?: string` — Optional panel-level welcome/description message that appears prominently in compact layout and at the top of full layout.
+    - When omitted, client uses state-adaptive defaults derived from panel state
+    - Supports markdown formatting (optional implementation detail)

 - **MUST/SHOULD** behavior: